 Adding Your New Files to an Existing File System

 Yesterday we created file names that work for us and our business, and today we’re creating labels and hanging files for those file names.
 But what’s the best way to add our new, unique-to-us files to an existing file drawer?

 #1 Add your new files to the front of your file drawer, then start refiling the items from your “old” files a little at a time.

 Grab your trusty timer, set it for 15 minutes, then sort and refile the items from your first “old” hanging folder, then sort and refile the items from your second “old” hanging folder, etc., until the timer goes off.
 Take a break and repeat if you have the time or the energy.

 #2 Set aside a half or full day to sort and refile ALL of the items from your “old” hanging folders.

 Work in 15 minute blocks, take a break, then come back and repeat the entire cycle.
-Do this until ALL of your items in your “old” hanging folders are refiled.
+Do this until ALL of the items in your “old” hanging folders are refiled.

 Choose the option that will work best with your schedule, available work space, and personality.

 Because I simply couldn’t handle knowing that my hanging files weren’t organized into one system, I took a Saturday morning and sorted and refiled ALL of my items at once.
 My daughter and I watched movies while I worked on my files and she worked on a project.
 It actually ended up being a fun day!

 One important caveat: Beware letting this part of the project linger for too long (more than a week or so).
 Otherwise all of your files will get jumbled, and you’ll struggle to find items quickly, if at all.
 You may even feel or be more disorganized than before.
 Work in blocks and get through this step asap!